bmike2047/dipole-rf-calculator/README.md

 ### Quick math
 First the following assumptions are made:
-* dipole has a half-wave length meaning radiation resistance Rrad = 73.08 &#937;
+* dipole antenna has a half-wave length meaning radiation resistance Rrad = 73.08 &#937;
 * Ez represents the electric field in Cartesian coordinates  and is identical with E&#952; with &#952;=90&#176; in spherical coordinates
-* VOC, Pload and Prx are calculated on an identical receiving dipole and polarization at distance r
+* VOC, Pload and Prx are calculated on an identical receiving dipole antenna and polarization at distance r
 * both Tx and Rx dipoles have a gain of 2.15db or 1.642

 Ez formula below contain the classic Ia current, space impedance and decreasing with distance r<br>